vis-à-vis art adventures

 CURIOSITY & INSPIRATION Art is less an object and more a process of exploration.
 Hence it triggers curiosity and inspires.
 Sharing stories triggers curiosity and inspires as well.
 The combination of both serves here as a tool to reflect on the own worlds of obviousness and as an invitation to a vivid exchange.
 The essence of the chosen pieces of art triggers further curiosity and forms the basis of experiential learning.

 STEP 2.
-COURAGE & INNOVATION Just like in real life, after visits to an art institution, artistic space or gallery, we mostly talk about what surprised, enchanted, provoked and even shocked us, we can share our impressions in virtual groups.
+CREATIVITY & INNOVATION Just like in real life, after visits to an art institution, artistic space or gallery, we mostly talk about what surprised, enchanted, provoked and even shocked us, we can share our impressions in virtual groups.
 Story sharing in the story circles not only serves the purpose of a vivid exchange of stories but also leads to the emergence of innovative ideas and courage which is the basis of building trust.

 STEP 3.
 COACHING & INDIVIDUAL DEVELOPMENT The last part of the common journey is devoted to your individual development.
 Thanks to coaching questions, you are going to self-reflect and exchange with others on how you can apply visual intercultural storytelling activities in your work and what you can shape with them.
 Last, but not least, it leads to ideas how we can make learning by lighter, more creative and inspirational.